RobVK8FOES/channels.conf_builder/README.md

 # channels.conf_builder
-A simple C application to build a channels.conf file for dvbv5-zap using AltDVB format .INI transponder lists.
+A simple C++ application to build a channels.conf file for dvbv5-zap using AltDVB format .INI transponder lists.
 Instead of laboriously transcribing a data transponders tuning parameters into your channels.conf for capturing with dvbv5-zap, wouldn't it be nice if we could automate the process?
 Your boy Rob has got your covered!
 Tested and working on DragonOS FocalX R37.
 WARNING: Coded with AI, use at your own risk!

 ## DOWNLOAD AND BUILD